harp-tech/protocol/Device.md

 * **SDK_ID:** The three-character code of the core microcontroller SDK used to implement the Device.

 * **INTERFACE_HASH:** The SHA-1 hash value of the Device Interface schema file (`device.yml`).
 The byte-order is little-endian.
-If the client SHOULD NOT perform any validation of its Device Interface schema, the Device MUST set this value to `0` (Zero).
+The Controller SHOULD NOT perform any validation of its Device Interface schema if this value is set to `0` (Zero).

 ## Deprecated Core Registers